Each month the SRAS newsletter features lots of information about Russia, its language, politics, economy, and current events. Want the newsletter?

 This television tower is the largest built under the Soviets.
 There is a viewing platform at the top.

 (26 Prospekt Mira; M. Prospekt Mira; Tel: 280-6765)

-Day Trips from Moscow (click for more info) (back to top)
+13. Short Trips from Moscow (back to top)

 Gzhel is the name of the oldest and most famous Russian ceramic center which is situated at the distance of some 50 km south-east of Moscow and known since XIVth century as a home of potter’s production.
 Gzhel is also the name of a village in this area and this name is applied to the beautiful artistic porcelain and majolica ware made there.